JavierUrenaPhDProjects/ViT_Implementation_tutorial/README.md

 ```

 ### Execution
-The project is ready to be run by executing
+The project is ready to be run by executing:
 ```bash
 python scripts/main.py
 ```